TaceoLabs/circom-groth16-helpers/ark-serde-compat/README.md

 ## Features

-- `bn254` (default): Enables serialization support for BN254 curve types
+- `bn254`: Enables serialization support for BN254 curve types
+- `bls12-381`: Enables serialization support for BLS12-381 curve types
-- `babyjubjub` (default): Enables serialization support for BabyJubJub curve types
+- `babyjubjub`: Enables serialization support for BabyJubJub curve types

+None of the features is enabled by default.

 ## Usage